eoinkelly/notes/linux-api/linux-programming-interface-handbook.md

 Environment

 * maintained in user-space memory
-* when a new process is created it inherits its parent process environment
+* when a new process is created its environment is initialized to be the same as its parent at the time of creation.
-    * QUESTION: does it get a reference to same environment or a new copy?
+    * The child gets a _copy_ of the parent environment not a reference to it!
-    * The `exec\*` calls (which replaces a processes executable code with new code can choose whether to keep the parent environment or get a new one
+    * The `exec\*` calls (which replace a processes executable code with new code) can choose whether to keep the parent environment or make changes
 * available to C programs using the "external" variable `(char **environ)`
+    * see `environment.c` for some playing around with this

 Resource limits